djD-REK/ien/src/pages/privacy-policy.md

       *Iranian Economic News collects your data so that we can:*

-          - Email you our free newsletter (in all cases)
+          - Can email you our free newsletter
-          - Pitch your company a consulting proposal (in some cases)
-          - Reach out to you for professional reasons if you are a scholar or official (in some cases)

-      *The newsletter is free so that we might contact you about consulting services or for other professional reasons, as outlined above.*
+          - May contact you with other products, services, or opportunities

       *Iranian Economic News does not share your data with any other companies or parties.*